openastro/control/README.md

-Control
+control
 ===

 \cond [![MIT license](http://img.shields.io/badge/license-MIT-brightgreen.svg)](http://opensource.org/licenses/MIT) \endcond

 Control is a C++ (template) library that provides a suite of control algorithms.
-The algorithms are implemented in a generic fashion..
+The algorithms are implemented in a generic fashion.
 A CMake module is available to make it easy to include Control in other CMake-based projects: [FindControl.cmake](https://github.com/openastro/cmake-modules/Modules/FindControl.cmake).

 Features
 ------